noahshrader/pullr/docs/SHORTCODES.md

-Short codes
++6Shortcodes
 =========

-You can use any tag with **data-pullr** attribute set to some value.
-If that model/attribute exists its value will be inserted directly in that tag.
+You can use any available attribute within the API to display values.
+If data exists, its value will be inserted directly in that tag.
 If it doesn't exist nothing will happen.

 Code example:
 ```
-<h1 data-pullr='campaign-name'></h1>
-<span data-pullr='campaign-startDateFormatted'></span> -
-<span data-pullr='campaign-endDateFormatted'></span>
+<h1>{{campaign.name}}</h1>
 ```

-As result we can recieve something like:
+As result, we can recieve something like:

 ```
-<h1 data-pullr='campaign-name'>Fun For Freedom</h1>
+<h1>Fun For Freedom</h1>
-<span data-pullr='campaign-startDateFormatted'>June 12, 2014</span> -
-<span data-pullr='campaign-endDateFormatted'>June 16, 2014</span>

 ```